 Men bond with others through activity, so it’s normally really difficult to bond with your child prior to birth.
 When you get the diagnosis, you have to reframe your thinking to be able to bond even though you can’t directly touch or see your baby.
 My advice would be to ask yourself what you would do with your baby if she was born.
 You’d talk to her.
 You’d take her to the park.
 You’d play with her.
 That’s what we tried to do.
 I’d talk or sing to Grace often.
 We went to the park to swing.
 Once I could feel her move, I would press on her hands and feet, and she would press back.
 Take every advantage to interact and create that father/child bond.
 They were the sweetest times during Steph’s pregnancy.

+Wow, it’s clear that you and Stephanie were incredibly intentional about making the most of the time you had with Grace.
 What was it like watching your wife deliver Grace, knowing that your time as a family would be short?
 What about your wife in those hours made you the proudest?

 It was beautiful, yet heartbreaking.
 To hear those cries after being told that Grace wouldn’t be able to talk to us were the most beautiful sounds we had ever heard.
 The way Grace stabilized her breathing and got comfortable knowing that she was cuddled up with her momma was the sweetest thing.
 We felt the presence of God in that room that night.
 Yet, it was heartbreaking when Grace left us.
 It was heartbreaking when we had to say our final goodbyes.
 It was an entire lifetime lived in 10 hours and 32 minutes.
 I was so proud of Steph during the entire pregnancy but especially during those few hours we had with Grace.
 Imagine being in labor for 20 hours, having had no sleep for two days, and then staying up with your baby overnight for 10 hours.
 The only thing that can fuel that endurance is a passionate love for your child and the value you put on every minute of that time.
 Steph loved Grace so well, and she did value every minute.
 I think they locked eyes the entire time.
 She caressed Grace’s hands and feet and cheeks.
 She loved on her like a momma who knew she would only have a few hours with her.

-What advice would you give to husbands and fathers on delivery day?
+The wave of emotions you all must have felt during that time is unimaginable.
+Knowing what you’ve experienced, what advice would you give to husbands and fathers on delivery day?

 I felt like our day was best spent together as a family cuddled up on that bed talking, reading stories to our daughter, praying together, and telling Grace that we loved her.
 I tried to soak in every moment.
 In short, just be present, serve your wife, and love your baby to the best of your ability.

-Reflecting on the day of diagnosis, is there anything you would change about how the news was delivered and explained to you and Stephanie?
+The simplicity of that is truly profound.
+And, rewinding a bit to the day of diagnosis, is there anything you would change about how the news was delivered and explained to you and Stephanie?

 Our OB was amazing, and the way he delivered the news was loving and compassionate.
 In fact, he called us that night, and when we told him we were going to carry Grace to term, he offered his support.
 My only issue is what the doctors are taught in medical school.
 From what I understand, they are taught to say that our daughter had a condition “not viable with life.”
 I saw Grace on that 12-week ultrasound, and she looked alive to us.
 My second change would be when we saw the perinatal specialist.
 They recommended we “terminate, and try again.”
-I’m so proud of my wife for taking the lead in being the change maker when it comes to these conversations through Carrying To Term.
+I’m so proud of my wife for taking the lead in being the change-maker when it comes to these conversations through Carrying To Term.
 Families need to be notified of all the options they have when they encounter a prenatal diagnosis.
 They have the choice to terminate or to carry their babies to term.
 Both choices should be communicated clearly and without bias.

 “Just be present, serve your wife, and love your baby to the best of your ability.”